openworm/openworm_docs/community.rst

 ^^^^^^^^^

 * Status Updates - Biweekly updates from the OpenWorm team.
 * Journal Clubs - Like journal clubs that meet in person, the OpenWorm journal clubs use discuss new discoveries, tools and resources related to neuroscience, *C. elegans*, computational biology and open source science.
   Journal clubs are posted to social media in advance for any to watch and recordings then become available on YouTube.
 * Data Team meetings
+* Real c. elegans
 * Building Blocks